ultragtx/GSBookShelf/README.md

 4. **[NEW 12.04.03]** To support oritation change, you should call the reload method and return different values (if necessary) in the delegate method with different orientation.
 5. **[NEW 12.04.03]** For more information about the data GSBookShelf need for layout, take a look at the "[comments.png](https://github.com/ultragtx/GSBookShelf/blob/ReadyTo/BookShelf/comments.png?raw=true)" (also available in the project).
 6. **[NEW 12.05.18]** The books are center-aligend when there are more than one books in a row.
 If you only have one per row, it's left-aligend, you can set the "cellMargin" to make it center-aligend manually.

 ---

+WARNING:

+1. **[12.08.26]** Some of the images came from iBooks (a little change to the color).
+Just to show how the code works.
+PLEASE use your own image in your project.
+Check [this](http://www.psawesome.com/tutorials/create-an-i-pad-inspired-bookshelf-using-photoshop) and learn how to draw an bookshelf using Photoshop, if you are not good at this.

+---